spalathingal/serif-health-takehome/README.md

 ## Outputs
 Your output should be one CSV file per input file (two CSV files total) with the following header columns:
-`CPT/DRG Code, Code Type, Procedure Name, Gross Charge, Insurance Payer Name, Insurance Rate`
+`CPT/DRG Code, Code Type, Procedure Description, Gross Charge, Insurance Payer Name, Insurance Rate`

 You should extract as many of these 'price' rows as you can *without duplicating entries* and *ignoring empty or malformed data fields* (denoted by 'N/A', empty strings, etc.).

 For simplicity's sake you may ignore complicating factors and fields like modifiers, inpatient/outpatient status, provider specialities, facility types and other details that might be in the file.

+## Hints and Pointers
+As you start working with the files, you'll quickly notice that field names aren't standardized and can overlap in non-ideal ways.
+For example, 'procedure code' in one of the files is a generic internal hospital identifier, NOT the industry-standard CPT or DRG code.
+Payer data might be represented as a tuple of payer_name and payer_rate, or it might be just key-value pairs of payer names to prices.
+Use your best judgement to proceed here, and discuss your decisions in your writeup.

 ### Deliverable